-Figure 6 data also shows that the majority of SUD outpatient services individuals served are adults (74.5.7% compared to 44.2% of the population).
-Individuals served who identified as Hispanic/Latino represent 30.6% of the individuals served compared to 50.3% of the population.
-Individuals served who identified as Black had a slightly higher proportion of individuals served (5.6% compared to 4.8% in the population), as did American Indian/Alaskan (0.8% compared to 0.7% in the population).
-There was a higher proportion of individuals served who identified as male (60.2% compared to 50.0% of the population) than female (39.8% compared to 50.0% of the population).
+Figure 6 data also shows that the majority of SUD outpatient services individuals served are adults (69% compared to 44.2% of the population).
+Individuals served who identified as Hispanic/Latino represent 44.6% of the individuals served compared to 50.3% of the population.

+Individuals served who identified as Black had a slightly higher proportion of individuals served (7% compared to 4.8% of the population), as did American Indian/Alaskan Native (1.3% compared to 0.7% of the population).
+There was a higher proportion of individuals served who identified as male (59.7%) than female (40.3%).
 This data illustrates the need to provide culturally responsive/appropriate services to individuals receiving SUD services.

-Note: The Race/Ethnicity data for FY 2020/21 had a large number of persons recorded as Other/Not Reported.
-This result is due to a reporting issue with Avatar, and Race/Ethnicity was not collected for several months in the 2020/21 fiscal year.
+NOTE: The Race/Ethnicity data for FY 2021/22 had a large number of persons recorded as Other/Not Reported.
+This result may have been due to a reporting issue with Avatar, and Race/Ethnicity was not collected for several months in the FY 2021/22 fiscal year.